-These are short monographs on the Shakers of 50 to 100 pages in length.
+These are monographs devoted to the study of the Shakers.
 This series complements two other offerings from the Couper Press: The American Communal Societies Quarterly and the American Communal Socieites series.

 To purchase items, contact Mark Tillson, 315-859-4705, firstname.lastname@example.org.